SovereignShop/clj-manifold3d/README.md

 sudo apt install libassimp-dev
 ```

+The ClojureScript lib is not yet well supported or available via.
+Maven.
+You'll have to clone the repo and move `public/manifold.wasm` into `public/js/`.
+Run `npm install` to install the gltf (for rendering meshes) then connect via. shadow.
+There's a half-baked function called `createGLTF` in `manifold_viewer.js` that will take a manifold and throw it onto the `model-viewer` element defined in the index.html.

 # Status

 Alpha, core API is unlikely to change much but test coverage is not complete.
 There likely are bugs.
 The CLJS implementation especially is likely to change.